Navigating Immigration Law · · 22 min read

 • Hearing Information: This part specifies the date, time, and location of your initial hearing before an immigration judge.
 It’s crucial to attend on time; failing to appear can lead to serious consequences.

-Vasquez Law Firm is here for you, offering and 24/7 emergency support for and immigration matters.
+Vasquez Law Firm is here for you, offering guidance and 24/7 emergency support for legal and immigration matters.
 Remember, you have the right to remain silent and the right to an attorney.
 Don’t hesitate to reach out to us at 1-844-967-3536 for urgent assistance and to better understand your rights.

 We’re here to fight for your family.
 Yo Peleo - We Fight.